Noah Levine: Career

-Allegations of Sexual misconduct
+Allegations of sexual misconduct

-In March 2018, Against the Stream released a statement that they were investigating allegations of sexual misconduct on the part of Noah Levine.
+In March 2018, Against the Stream (ATS) released a statement that they were investigating allegations of sexual misconduct on the part of Levine.
 "It is with great regret we announce that we have received reports of sexual misconduct by Noah Levine which require an investigation.
-During the investigative process we are required to suspend Noah’s teaching activities with Against the Stream and his membership on the Board of Directors."
+During the investigative process we are required to suspend Noah's teaching activities with Against the Stream and his membership on the Board of Directors."
 Levine denied the accusations, stating in a letter to the community "This never happened."

 The ATS Grievance Council retained attorney Roberta Yang to independently investigate the accusations against Levine.
-In August 2018, ATS released a statement announcing that Yang and the Board of Directors had concluded that the preponderance of evidence indicated that Levine had likely violated the Third Precept of the ATS Teacher's Code of Ethics, which requires teachers to "avoid creating harm through sexuality," with multiple women.
+In August 2018, ATS released a statement announcing that Yang and the Board of Directors had concluded that the preponderance of evidence indicated that Levine had likely violated the Third Precept of the ATS Teacher's Code of Ethics, which requires teachers to "avoid creating harm through sexuality", with multiple women.
 Levine was removed from the ATS Board of Directors, and the Board announced that its centers in Melrose, Santa Monica, and San Francisco would close as a result of financial difficulties stemming from the allegations against Levine.

 In a Facebook livestream shortly following the announcement of the closing of ATS, Levine clarified that there were no accusations from ATS students.

 The report prepared for ATS was leaked in fall 2018 and some details appeared to contradict Levine's claims.